eochuku/pacific_oyster_traits_survey/README.md

 2. Data and R codes for Proportional Odds Logit Models (POLM) of Pacific oyster trait preferences,
 3. Data  (predicted probabilities)  from the POLM and R codes for developing a stacked circular bar chart, and
 4. Data and R codes for performing Fleiss' Kappa analysis of concordance.
-5. Supplementary data supporting the text  in the paper
-6. Complete deidentified version of the survey data.
+5. Complete de-identified version of the survey data

 These data are made open-access under the license: Creative Commons Attribution 4.0 International.
 License Deed - https://creativecommons.org/licenses/by/4.0/